harrybraviner/text_norm_kaggle/README.md

 # Todo

-* Validation / accuracy output (need to recover chars from one-hot encoding).
+* Convert to a more object-oriented architecture.
 * Loading the test set?
 Should be made part of the TrainingDataset object (since it wants access to the indices of the non-vanilla characters)?
-* Training.
-* Generation of output.